Reece-Ausmus/File-Compression/README.md

 # TXT-Compression

-This Python script will use Huffman Coding to compress .txt files.
+This Python script will use Huffman Coding to compress files.
 It also provides functionality to decompress .bin files assuming they are compressed with this program.
 The script includes methods to build a Huffman Tree based on the frequency of characters in a text, encode the text using Huffman Codes, and compress the data into a binary file.

 ## Usage